-The aggregate of the Group's share of profit or loss of an associate and a joint venture is shown on the face of the consolidated income statement outside operating profit and represents profit or loss after tax and non-controlling interests in the subsidiaries of the associate or joint venture.
+The aggregate of the Group's share of profit or loss of an associate and a joint venture is shown on the face of the consolidated income statement outside operating profit and represents profit.

 The financial statements of the associate or joint venture are prepared for the same reporting period as the Group.
 When necessary, adjustments are made to bring the accounting policies in line with those of the Group.